The Outfits You Should Wear if You Want to Fly in First Class

 I get a commission for purchases or clicks made through links in this post.

 Be sure to follow all of my tips and check them again in my entire airport style guide at the bottom of this post if you want to look like a fashion blogger at the airport.
-Also, if you are looking for a chic and fashionable airport outfit when flying home for Christmas.
+Also, check this post if you are looking for a chic and fashionable airport outfit when flying over seas in 2020.
 You certainly don’t want to land looking messy and wrinkled.

 OUTFITS YOU SHOULDN’T WEAR IF YOU ARE FLYING TO EUROPE OR EVEN HOME